 Harassment and bullying are hard to endure and hard to stop.
-Many targets and bystanders fear to ask for help, fearing loss of relationships and other painful consequences.
+Many targets and bystanders fear to ask for help, fearing loss of relationships and other bad consequences.
 All organizations need training.
-However, sensitivity training about harassment is now unwelcome to many, and it is hard to prove such training is effective in terms of achieving desirable outcomes.
+But training people about harassment is now unwelcome to many, and it is hard to prove such training is effective.
 This essay describes an effort to teach supervisors how to receive harassment concerns competently and effectively.
-Faculty and staff supervisors were asked to critique the performance of peers on videos-who were kind but making common mistakes-for their strengths and weaknesses as complaint-handlers.
+Faculty and staff supervisors were asked to critique the performance of peers on videos who were kind but making common mistakes-for their strengths and weaknesses as complaint-handlers.
 The training was voluntary, very well received, and effective in several different ways.
-Many organizations might adapt such training for their front-line supervisors.